ga-wdi-lessons/react-redux/readme.md

 2. Working with Redux exposes us to very elegant applications of functional programming and convey its power and potential.
 Functional programming presents us with the challenge of having to think in new ways about how our programs are composed and pass data.

 3. Its limitations force the developer to very carefully consider the structure of their application.

+---

+# Immutability in Redux

+When we develop with Redux, we essentially keep track of application state by funneling

 # Immutable State Tree